synacktiv/gh-hijack-runner/README.md

 **/!\\ Deleting the current session will crash the legitimate runner /!\\**

-The, you can delete the current session:
+Then, you can delete the current session:
 ```sh
 $ gh-hijack-runner.py --rsa-params credentials_rsaparams.json --credentials credentials.json --runner runner.json --delete-session-id aab007e0-eedd-4c1b-96b4-a7c2c128c31a
 [+] Session aab007e0-eedd-4c1b-96b4-a7c2c128c31a.